-Jane Flinn 993-4107 / DK 2022 The role of metals in learning and memory and in Alzheimer's disease cognition; Drug-induced neuroplasticity; Pavlovian conditioning and addiction
+Jane Flinn 993-4107 / DK 2022 The role of metals in learning and memory and in Alzheimer's disease and in Alzheimer's disease cognition; nicotine-induced changes in executive functioning

 Craig G. McDonald 993-2277 / DK 2018 Psychophysiology of visual perception and drugs [currently, nicotine] on adolescent neurobehavioral development.
 Activitydependent dendritic growth.
 Animal models of addiction.